metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-Memo/README.md

 - `ModifyMemo`

     Users and groups with this right are able to add a new _Memo_ and to edit existing _Memo_ attached to a ticket.

+# STYLING

+The CSS properties of the Memo widget can be styled by overwriting defaults set in `static/css/memo.cc`.

 # RT VERSION